-The direction the sun is moving through the garden and the shadows cast by the home’s architecture and other elements in the garden will dictate what plant materials to use.
+The direction the sun is moving through the garden, and the shadows cast by the home’s architecture and other elements in the garden will dictate what plant materials to use.
 The amount of sun is the key.
 Does it get 8+ hours of hot, parking lot baking sun (full sun) or just 4 hours of morning sun?
 There is a big difference, and plant material will perform accordingly.
-Knowing which plants like morning sun and which ones can tolerate afternoon or full-sun will play a part in the choices for your garden design.
+Knowing which plants like morning sun and which ones can tolerate afternoon or full sun will play a part in the choices for your garden design.

 Take a look out the window.
 What do you see?
-Will it be a beautiful blooming Redbud tree in the spring and colorful red-twigs in the winter against a blanket of snow?
-Positioning the plant material in eye-view of your interior spaces will be a point in the garden design that is important.
+Will it be a beautiful blooming Redbud tree in the spring and colorful red twigs in the winter against a blanket of snow?
+Positioning the plant material in the eye-view of your interior spaces will be a point in the garden design that is important.
 Outside areas don’t have to be the only time you enjoy the garden.
 Positioning specimen’s in key locations to get a double benefit for enjoyment serves the homeowner well.

 Colors and Favorites